Your Guide to Private Coverage through MNsure

 Private health plans may be new to you.
 The information below will help you learn about the differences between private health plans and Medical Assistance and MinnesotaCare and how to use your new coverage.

-How is private insurance different?
+How is private coverage different?

-• Private health insurance — also known as qualified health plans or QHPs — is coverage offered by private insurance companies on the MNsure marketplace.
+Private health insurance — also known as qualified health plans or QHPs — is coverage offered by private insurance companies on the MNsure marketplace.

-• You pay a premium each month for private insurance.
-You must pay your premium each month to continue to have coverage.
+You pay a premium each month to continue to have coverage | No | Yes | Yes |

 Why buy private coverage through MNsure?

-• MNsure is the only place you can get financial help to lower your costs.
+- MNsure is the only place you can get financial help to lower your costs.

-• All private health plans sold through MNsure are guaranteed to cover the same core set of benefits including preventive services, mental health and substance abuse services, emergency services, prescription drugs and hospitalization.
+- All private health plans sold through MNsure are guaranteed to cover the same core set of benefits including preventive services, mental health and substance abuse services, emergency services, prescription drugs and hospitalization.

-• All private health plans sold through MNsure include important consumer protections like no discrimination based on pre-existing conditions and no lifetime limits on coverage.
+- All private health plans sold through MNsure include important consumer protections like no discrimination based on pre-existing conditions and no lifetime limits on coverage.

-• Plans available outside of MNsure may not include the same benefits and protections.
+- Plans available outside of MNsure may not include the same benefits and protections.

 How do I use my new coverage?